Cypress' Dean Lithium Claystone Project in Clayton Valley, Nevada

 Solubility Leach Testing of the Claystone:

-Metallurgical tests so far have shown the claystone is weak acid leachable with lithium extractions over 80% in agitated leach tests using sulfuric acid.
+Metallurgical tests have shown the claystone is weak acid leachable with lithium extractions over 80% in 4 to 8 hours in agitated leach tests using sulfuric acid.
 These high extractions indicate the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting to liberate the lithium.

 2017 Phase 2 Drill Program at Cypress' Dean Clayton Valley Project: